FatosB97/FatosBerisha-COVID-19-Project/README.md

 if the facility with that id exists first changes the patients attribute called 'monitoredIn' to null since those patients will still show up in the allPatients list even after deletion of their facility.

+### totalCapacityLeftOfAllFacilities(facilityType)
+gets the joint capacityLeft of the given facility type(Quarantines or Hospitals)

 # Saving and retrieving data